EdgeCaseZA/FeedStoreAPI/documentation.md

 - The client must download all document files and store them in the client's own document repository.
 A client may NOT expose this URL directly on their site.
 - Documents may be downloaded in parallel, on a maximum of 20 threads.

+##### 7.4.1.15 SellersAndLandlords Node

+- The `SellersAndLandlords` node is optional and may contain one or more `SellerOrLandlord` elements – a missing or empty element means there are no Sellers or Landlords associated with this listing.
+- All attributes on the `SellerOrLandlord` node are optional, and may or may not contain a value.
+- The available attributes are : `name` `idnumber` `email` `mobile` `tel`

 <a id="75-area-tree" href="#">back to top</a>